-Although the space race was impelled by the political tension of the Cold War between the United States and Russia, NASA or National Aeronautics and Space Act has always focused on the study of the Solar System.
-Now, after spending 60 years collecting information about the Moon, the Sun and our neighboring stars and planets.
+Although the space race was impelled by the political tension of the Cold War between the United States and Russia, NASA or the National Aeronautics and Space Act has always focused on the study of the Solar System.
+Now, after spending 60 years collecting information about the Moon, the Sun, and our neighboring stars and planets.
 The last decades have marked the beginning of outer space and the search for other planets similar to ours.
-But, let us start from the beginning.
+But let us start from the beginning.

 Explorer 1, the first satellite

-The satellite arrived in space aboard a rocket and was equipped with an arsenal of tools that would help scientists study the cosmic rays on Earth’s orbit.
-Although the photograph looks like a ballpoint pen, Explorer 1 was 203 centimeters long, 15.9 centimeters in diameter and weighed about 14 kilos.
+The satellite arrived in space aboard a rocket equipped with an arsenal of tools to help scientists study the cosmic rays on Earth’s orbit.
+Although the photograph looks like a ballpoint pen, Explorer 1 was 203 centimeters long, 15.9 centimeters in diameter, and weighed about 14 kilos.

 The results transmitted by the Explorer 1 cosmic ray detector served to develop the first theories about the radiation belts trapped by the Earth’s magnetic field, a second satellite would end up confirming this theory.

 The first American astronaut to orbit the Earth

 Maybe at this point, orbiting Earth seems to us a more or less simple journey for an astronaut, but at the time, it was quite an achievement for the United States.
 His name is Alan Shepard; he was not the first human being to climb into space, as would happen on other occasions.
 The Russians overtook the Americans; the first astronaut was named Yuri Gagarin.

 May 5, 1961, was a day of tension at NASA’s facilities.
 The launch was stopped several times to re-check the equipment, and weather conditions did not accompany it.
 Even so, after hours of delays, everything went well.